Antarctic krill

 Antarctic krill (Euphausia superba) is a species of krill found in the Antarctic waters of the Southern Ocean.
 It is a small, swimming crustacean that lives in large schools, called swarms, sometimes reaching densities of 10,000–30,000 animals per cubic metre.
 It feeds directly on minute phytoplankton, thereby using the primary production energy that phytoplankton originally derive from the sun in order to sustain its pelagic life cycle.
 It grows to a length of 6 cm, weighs up to 2 g, and can live for up to six years.
-A key species in the Antarctic ecosystem and in terms of biomass, E. superba is one of the most abundant animal species on the planet, with a cumulative biomass of approximately 500 e6MT.
+A key species in the Antarctic ecosystem and in terms of biomass, E. superba is one of the most abundant animal species on the planet, with a cumulative biomass of approximately 500 e6MT; however, the species is suffering from overfishing.